MSSP Advancements • 6 MIN READ

 But this lack of understanding regarding tooling is an issue for businesses looking to invest.
 There are lots of shiny new toys in the security world, but many are old toys, dressed up as new, for a far greater price.

 The Real Deal Behind XDR

 At SecurityHQ, we get vendors asking about XDR daily, ‘Is it worth it?’ and ‘Why is it being pushed?’, mainly because the definitions of XDR online are so ambiguous.
-If anything, FOMO is the driving force behind these questions.

 There are acronyms over existing acronyms.
 Blurred definitions and jargon used to push the latest talking point.
 A year ago, everyone was talking about Endpoint Protection (EPP).
 This year the focus is on Threat Intelligence, and next year it will be something else.
 Which means that businesses push their services to align with the latest buzzword.

 But to keep up with new threats, businesses now require different combinations of detection and response capabilities, this is where XDR comes in.
 SecurityHQ offers XDR with multiple feature options, to ensure an enhanced security posture specific to the client.
 Combined Network Detection and Response, Endpoint Detection and Response, SIEM, User Behaviour Analytics, and 24/7 SOC capabilities for real-time Detection and Active Response.
 Receive 360-degree visibility that is constantly evolving and adapting to your hybrid, multi-cloud, IT environment, across your logs, Endpoint, and network, to increase speed of detection and remediation of both known and unknown threats.